Does 60% of what you put on your skin end up in your bloodstream?

 Skin Penetration is the amount of a topical substance that exists between the top layer (stratum corneum) and the bottom layer (stratum basale.)
 With skin penetration, the body does not absorb the chemical, and it cannot affect the body systems.
 This is the layer where cosmetics help our skin.

-Skin Absorption occurs when the topically applied substance breaks the skin barrier to reach the bloodstream.
+Skin Absorption occurs when the topically applied substance actually breaks the skin barrier to reach the bloodstream.
 Whether this chemical becomes a risk is determined by what occurs after the absorption.
 You body will either filter out the chemical via sweat or urine, or sometimes, accumulate.
 This is how compounded medicines work on our bodies.